azaria-morake/vf-labs-website/README.md

-This is the main repo for the VF Labs llanding page.
+This is the code base for the vf labs website.